 Position Statement of the American College of Prosthodontists

-Placement of dental implants is a procedure, not an American Dental Association (ADA) recognized Dental Specialty.
-Dental implants like all dental procedures require dental education and training.
+Placement of dental implants is a procedure, not a National Certifying Boards for Dental Specialists (NCRDSCB) recognized Dental Specialty.
+Dental implants like all dental procedures require dental education and clinical training.

 Implant therapy is a prosthodontic procedure with radiographic and surgical components.
-Using a dental implant to replace missing teeth is dictated by individual patient needs as determined by their dentist.
-An implant is a device approved and regulated by the FDA, which can provide support for a single missing tooth, multiple missing teeth, or all teeth in the mouth.
+Using dental implants to replace missing teeth is dictated by individual patient needs as determined by their dentist.
+An implant is a medical device approved and regulated by the US Food and Drug Administration, which can provide support for a single missing tooth, multiple missing teeth, or all teeth in the mouth.
 The prosthodontic and the surgical part of implant care can each range from straightforward to complex.

 Orthodontists may place and use implants to enable enhanced tooth movement.
-Some Endodontists may place an implant when a tooth can’t be successfully treated using endodontic therapy.
-Maxillofacial Prosthodontists may place special implants or refer for placement when facial tissues are missing and implants are needed to retain a prosthesis.
-General Dentists are experienced in restorative procedures, and many have been trained and know requirements for the dental implant restorations they provide.
+Some endodontists may place an implant when a tooth can’t be successfully treated using endodontic therapy.
+Maxillofacial prosthodontists may place special implants or refer for placement when facial tissues are missing and implants are needed to retain a prosthesis.

-However, if a patient’s implant surgical procedure is beyond the usual practice of a dentist, this part of the care should be referred to another dentist that is competent in placement of implants.
-The referring dentist should effectively communicate and provide specific instructions and any necessary surgical guide(s) for appropriate care.
+If a patient’s implant surgical procedure is beyond the usual practice of a dentist, this part of the care should be referred to another dentist that is competent in placement of implants.
+The referring dentist should effectively communicate and provide specific instructions and any necessary surgical template(s) for appropriate care.

-Likewise, the patient should be referred to a Prosthodontic specialist (a Prosthodontist) if the restorative procedure is complex and beyond the usual practice of the General Dentist.
-Prosthodontists may place implants as part of their patients’ reconstruction, but they also may refer with instructions and surgical guides when the implant placement is beyond their level of competence.
-An example would be referral to an Oral and Maxillofacial Surgeon for more complicated surgical procedures or for patients with serious medical conditions.
-Referral to a Periodontist would be indicated when a patient exhibits significant periodontal disease that needs to be treated in combination with the implant restorations.
+The patient should be referred to a prosthodontic specialist (a prosthodontist) if the procedure is complex and beyond the usual practice of the restorative dentist.
+Prosthodontists may place implants as part of their patients’ reconstructions, but they also may refer with instructions and surgical templates when the implant placement is beyond their level of competence.
+An example would be referral to an oral and maxillofacial surgeon complicated surgical procedures or for patients with serious medical conditions.
+Referral to a periodontist might be indicated when a patient exhibits significant periodontal disease that needs to be treated in combination with the implant placement.

 Placement of implants without careful diagnosis and treatment planning should be avoided.
-The more complex and extensive the care, the more important it is to obtaining a satisfactory outcome for the patient.
-Implants placed without proper planning can result in an implant being placed with improper position, orientation, or without adequate space for the restoration.
-This can result in compromise of function, durability, esthetics or any combination of these problems.
-Implants may even need to be removed to get anticipated results for the patient.
+The more complex and/or extensive the care, the more critical the provider knowledge and experience is to obtaining a satisfactory outcome for the patient.
+Implants placed with improper position, orientation, or without adequate space for the restoration can result in compromise of function, durability, esthetics or any combination of these problems.
+Implants may even need to be removed to get appropriate results for the patient.
 In addition to producing a compromised outcome, restoration of improperly placed implants can be expensive and burdensome.

 1. How often do you do this procedure?

-3. What has been your training in this procedure?
-How long was it? (weekend course, lecture, 14- 20 weeks CE at a dental school, or years of specialty training at an accredited dental school?)
+2. What has been your training in this procedure?
+How long was it?
+(A weekend type course, 14- 20weeks of continuing education, specialty training at an accredited dental school etc.?)

-6. What’s the success rate for this procedure for me and how long will it last?
+4. What is the success rate for this procedure for me and how long can it last?